-The date the application is deemed complete -providers will receive an email indicating date
+The application confirmation date is the date the application is deemed complete.
+Providers will receive an email indicating the date.

 If the individual loses the appeal, Alliance is allowed to recover the cost of the Medicaid services received during the appeal process.
 We cannot recover these costs from the parents or guardians of individuals over 18 or from providers.

-If the individual disagrees with the LME/MCO Level Appeal decision, they may request a State Fair Hearing with the North Carolina Office of Administrative Hearings (OAH).
-Information explaining how to request a State Fair Hearing with OAH will be enclosed with the LME/MCO Level Appeal decision.
-The first step in a State Fair Hearing is the opportunity for mediation.
-Individuals and Providers can learn more about requesting a State Fair Hearing by visiting www.ncoah.com/hearings/medicaid.html or by calling (919) 431-3000.
+If the individual disagrees with the LME/MCO level appeal decision, they may request a state fair hearing with the North Carolina Office of Administrative Hearings (OAH).
+Information explaining how to request a state fair hearing with OAH will be enclosed with the LME/MCO Level Appeal decision.
+The first step in a state fair hearing is the opportunity for mediation.
+Individuals and providers can learn more about requesting a state fair hearing at the OAH website or by calling 919-431-3000.

-The NC START (North Carolina Systemic, Therapeutic Assessment, Respite and Treatment) Program is exclusively available to serve adults (age 18 y/o and above) that have a primary diagnosis of Developmental Disability (DD) and challenging behaviors, often with a co-occurring mental illness.
+The NC START (North Carolina Systemic, Therapeutic Assessment, Respite and Treatment) program is exclusively available to serve adults (age 18 and above) that have a primary diagnosis of developmental disability (DD) and challenging behaviors, often with a co-occurring mental illness.